lachlanmcdonald/gulp-dartsass/README.md

 ### Implementation notes

-- This task does not support legacy/deprecated versions of sass, such as LibSass/Node Sass.
+- This plugin does not support legacy/deprecated versions of sass, such as LibSass/Node Sass.
 Nor does it support Gulp versions earlier than Gulp 4.
+- This plugin does not support Sass's legacy API options.
 - Passing a character-encodings other than UTF-8 is not explicitly disallowed, but the results are indeterminate.

 ## License